ART 3033: DRAWING 3 – FIGURE DRAWING

 REQUIREMENTS: Like Drawing 1 & 2, skills will be developed through technical exercises in class and homework assignments employing these techniques.
 The homework will allow students an opportunity to use their acquired skills creatively and to build off of the techniques they have learned in class.
 This is a STUDIO CLASS; one which requires that students be actively involved in drawing exercises and contribute during critiques.
 Thus, students must be present and punctual in order to fully participate.

-ATTENDANCE & CLASS PARTICIPATION: All late work will be counted off 10 points for each class period late (Example: if your work merits a 93 but is 2 class periods late, then your grade will be a 73).
+ATTENDANCE & CLASS PARTICIPATION: All late work will be counted off 10 points (aka one letter grade) for each class period late.
+For example: if your work merits a 93 but is 2 class periods late, then your grade will be a 73.
 Participation counts as 25% of your grade and is based on the following considerations: 1.
 Being present, punctual, and prepared for class 2.
 Focus on and completion of exercises during class 3.
 Participation during critiques, discussions, and dialogues.
 After 3 absences, 5 points will be subtracted from your participation grade for each class missed.
+10 points will automatically be deducted from your final participation grade if you miss the Final Critique.

 GRADING: Grading will be based on assignments (which will be submitted in portfolio form), your sketchbook, and class participation.
 The portfolios will make up 50% of your grade, and your sketchbook and class participation will each make up 25%.